lsst-dm/dmtn-308/index.rst

 The ecosystem and community around the database platform are important factors to consider.
 This includes availability of documentation, tutorials, and support forums, as well as the number of developers and companies using the platform.
 A large ecosystem and community can provide valuable resources and support for developers, as well as a wide range of tools and libraries that can be used to extend the functionality of the database platform.
+Similarly, a lack of timely support can make it difficult to find solutions to problems or to get help when needed.

 Database Platforms
 ==================